darkracer3010/V-Bot/README.md

 A Voice Assistant

 developing phase<br>
-V-bot is a voice assistant, it offers the following features:
+V-bot is a voice assistant, it offers the following features:<br>
-1)searching anything online
+1)searching anything online<br>
 2)image recognition